LEE-264/Utility/README.md

 # Utility Repository
-This repository contains C++ code for data structures and algorithms.
+This repository contains C/C++ code for data structures and algorithms.